wojake/awesome-xrpl/readme.md

   The wizard makes it easy for *anyone* who's never sent an XRP transaction to do their first one, using your wallet to sign!
   This tool lets you configure different aspects of any XRPL Wallet/Account.
 There's also a built-in trading UI.

+## DEX Explorer

+- [Gatehub Markets](https://gatehub.net/markets/) - Gatheub is a gateway and issuer of digital assets like Bitcoin, ETH, which are then traded on the DEX.
+This explorer is for their issuances.
+  [Gatehub](https://gatehub.net) is also a custodial wallet, as it is a DEX; you're free to trade in their assets without needing to create a gatehub account.

 ## DEX Visualizer

 Tools to visualize trades on the DEX.